developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/setup/index.md

 ### Mass Deployment
 The Enterprise Browser runtimes and configuration and licensing files can be deployed to one or more devices using Zebra [Stage Now](/stagenow/2-3/gettingstarted/) or an MDM system by adapting the instructions in the Manual Deployment section, above.

+### Update EB Settings
+After editing a `Config.xml` file to change settings and/or runtime parameters, place the edited file in the `/<internal_mem_root_dir>/EnterpriseBrowser/` directory and restart Enterprise Browser.
+Copies of the new settings file will be automatically placed in the apprporiate locations for execution and backup, and the original will be deleted.

 -----